DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a

 A yoga starter kit for beginners is a package that typically include all the essentials you need to get started.
 Are you curious about trying yoga but don’t want to invest a huge amount of money just yet?
-Are you short on cash and need something affordable to keep your practice going?
+Or are you short on cash and need something affordable to keep your practice going?
 In either case, we have suggestions!